emdecr/emdecr.com/content/pages/now.md

 RAG, MCP, LangChain, LangGraph, Clay, n8n, Zapier.
 It's a hodgepodge of tools.

-Been fun to poke around and look at the workflows people are creating.
+Been fun to poke around and look at the workflows people are creating – and seeing for myself if it's really the over-engineered mess that folks are touting about.

 Currently trying to rebuild a few workflows I've come across in my day-to-day with some of the new tech.
 More on that later.